|Elliott Sound Products||Voltage & Current Regulators|

 Why did I decide to use a MOSFET rather than a bipolar transistor for Q2?
 In this case, it's all about minimising wasted current in the base of the pass transistor, and a MOSFET doesn't need any gate current.
 The 10k resistor supplies ~2mA collector current to Q1, and that's needed so the transistor can function and to provide the gate voltage.
 The current is monitored by Q1, which will turn on when the voltage across R2 reaches ~0.7V.
-When Q1 turns on, Q2 is turned off, because the gate voltage is reduced.
+When Q1 turns on, Q2 is turned (partially) off, because the gate voltage is reduced.
 There is a state of equilibrium that occurs in a matter of microseconds, and the system is stable.
 If either the load impedance or incoming voltage changes, the circuit will compensate.
 If compensation were perfect, there would be no ripple on the current through the load - it would be pure DC.
-The circuit produces about 380uA P-P (117uA RMS) of ripple through the load with an average current of 308mA.
+The circuit shown produces about 380uA P-P (117uA RMS) of ripple through the load with an average current of 308mA.

 Q1 has the normal 2mV/°C negative temperature coefficient of any silicon transistor, so if it gets hot the current will fall.
 We can use this to sense if the LEDs get hot, and the current can be reduced to compensate.
 If Q1 is at 50°C, the current is reduced to 290mA.
 While it can't be considered to be a full level of compensation, it's still better than none at all.
 This general form of linear current regulator can be used anywhere that you need the current to remain constant regardless of load variations.
 You must be aware of the temperature dependence of Q1 though, because it's there whether it's useful or not.

-The circuit shown will have no significant variation between a load of zero ohms and the maximum (16.7V which at 300mA is equivalent to 55.5 ohms).
-It can be used with anything between 1 and 5 1W LEDs with no change of current, although the MOSFET dissipation will naturally increase with fewer then 5 LEDs.
+The current regulator circuit will have no significant variation between a load of zero ohms and the maximum (16.7V which at 300mA is equivalent to 55.5 ohms).
+It can be used with anything between 1 and 5 1W LEDs with no change of current, although the MOSFET dissipation will naturally increase with fewer than 5 LEDs.
 In fact, it's so good that even measuring the current change in a simulator is difficult.
 However, if the voltage across the MOSFET and R2 combined is less than ~1.5V, it will no longer be able to supply the rated current.

 The circuit in Figure 8 has one problem, in that the output current varies with the supply voltage.
 This is almost all due to the varying current through Q1 (via R1).
 However, the variation isn't great, and is quite linear once the voltage is above that needed for regulation.
 Current varies from 308mA (19V input) to 312mA (30V input).
 This is more than acceptable, but it can be improved by supplying Q1 from a current source.
 This adds complexity that is hard to justify, but for some other applications it might be a requirement.